 In all of the performing arts, nothing captures the imagination quite like conjuring/magic.
 It has the power to delight, amaze and enchant people the world over, despite all cultural, age and language barriers.
-From astrophysicists to jungle tribesmen.
+From corporates and astrophysicists to jungle tribesmen.

 There is no way to determine just how long the idea of magic has been a part of our thinking.
 It can be argued that magic is as old as man himself (See History of Magic page).
 Earliest recorded evidence of conjuring magic is around 4,500 years old.

 Since its beginnings as a performing artform, its practitioners have jealously guarded their secrets from the general public.
 This attitude has, at times, cost them dearly.
 Christian persecution, in the form of inquisitions, witch-hunts and the like, have come, gone and taken their deadly toll. (again, see History page).
 Despite all this, magic has not only survived as an artform, but has also evolved into a science and global industry enjoyed everywhere by the young and the old, the professional and the hobbyist.

 magic under attack?

 Yet magic seems to be under attack like never before.
 In this ‘Information Age,’ where Not-Knowing is considered a liability, mystery and its explanation has become a very marketable commodity.
 There are few secrets you cannot find on the Internet or through your local magic shop.
 In fact, I started with two magic books from my local suburban library.

 “The role of the artist is always to deepen the mystery”